 Keep in mind, that sunrise shells vary in color quite a bit.
-The bright yellow/orange colored shells are referred to sunrise shells and the dark green/blue/purple shells are called moonrise, but are all the same native Hawaiian scallop shells.
+The bright yellow/orange colored shells are referred to as sunrise shells and the dark green/blue/purple shells are called moonrise shells but are all the same rare native Hawaiian scallop shells.

 DIY Painted Sea Shells Supplies: